y-kozuru/kzrjson/readme.md

 # kzrjson
-JSON library for C. It can parse JSON text and construct JSON objects in your programs.
+JSON library for C. It can parse JSON text and construct JSON data in your programs.

 # sample
 ## Parse JSON text